hholst80/counter/README.md

 # Example of how to use Docker multi-stage builds

-This example project demonstrates how to use Docker multi-stage builds for a simple counter application.
+This example project demonstrates how to use Docker multi-stage builds for a simple counter application quite minimal in size.

-The final image is less than 4KB in size.
+This project also demonstrates the fine arf of over-engineering.